IFRIC 5, rehabilitation trust and obligations disclosures

 Environmental rehabilitation

-In particular, from 20 November 2015, regulations governing financial provisions for asset retirement obligations were transitioned from the Mineral and Petroleum Resources Development Act (MPRDA) to the National Environmental Management Act (NEMA).
-The current closure cost is closely aligned with the new regulations.
+In particular, from 20 November 2015, regulations governing financial provisions for asset retirement obligations in South Africa were transitioned from the Mineral and Petroleum Resources Development Act (MPRDA) to the National Environmental Management Act (NEMA).
+The current closure cost is closely aligned with existing regulations.

 Estimated long-term environmental provisions, comprising pollution control, rehabilitation and mine closure, are based on the Group’s environmental policy taking into account current technological, environmental and regulatory requirements.

-Provisions for future rehabilitation costs have been determined based on calculations which require the use of estimates.
-The current rehabilitation cost estimate is R4 274 million (2021: R3 367 million).
-Cash flows relating to rehabilitation costs will occur at the end of the life of the individual items to be rehabilitated.
+Provisions for future rehabilitation costs were determined based on calculations which require the use of estimates.
+The current rehabilitation cost estimate is R5 815 million (2023: R5 526 million).
+Cash flows relating to rehabilitation costs will occur at the end of the life of the individual mines to be rehabilitated.

 South African operations